NotAFlyingGoose/saypyu/README.md

 Even so, if you do find something wrong, or just aren't certain about something, please [make an issue](https://github.com/NotAFlyingGoose/saypyu/issues)!
 I'd love to make this crate the best it can be for SaypYu 😄

-This crate does use a few reforms to SaypYu suggested by Phillip West as they greatly help in making SaypYu even more easily understandable and immediately usable to someone who knows nothing about it.
-If someone needs to learn what each pattern of letters means before they can use the alphabet, that defeats the entire purpose.
+This crate does use a few reforms to SaypYu suggested by Phillip West as they greatly help in making SaypYu even more easily understandable and immediately usable to people who know nothing about it.
+If one needs to learn what each pattern of letters means before they can even try to pronounce a word, that defeats the entire purpose.

 Sources: